gomu-gomu/ma-dl-projet-1/README.md

 ## Dataset

-The dataset in question is the [mini MAIS database of Mammography](http://peipa.essex.ac.uk/info/mias.html).

-The dataset is available for download [here](http://peipa.essex.ac.uk/pix/mias/all-mias.tar.gz).
+The dataset in question is the [CBIS-DDSM](https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset), a collection of medical images in JPEG format, derived from the original dataset which was 163GB in size.
+The resolution of the images in the CBIS-DDSM dataset has been maintained to match that of the original dataset.
+This dataset is primarily focused on breast imaging for mammography.

 ## Usage